 - Youtube

-- Sennheiser Mobile Connect – I occasionally use this to listen to live audio description at theatre shows, which works pretty well.
-So far I’ve used it for Wicked and We Will Rock You.
+- Sennheiser Mobile Connect – Occasionally used for live audio description at theatre shows.
+I’ve used it at Wicked and We Will Rock You.

-- Citymapper – For public transport in London and a few other major cities.
+- Citymapper – For public transport in London.

-- Moovit – For public transport in unfamiliar towns and cities across the UK.
+- Moovit – For public transport in unfamiliar locations.

 - National Rail Enquiries – For checking times, platforms, delays, etc.